-CQAS’s new online Lean Six Sigma Black Belt certification program builds upon the tools learned and experience gained in our Green Belt program.
+CQAS’s blended Lean Six Sigma Black Belt certification program is designed for working professionals and builds upon Green Belt certification.
 You will become an expert in Lean Six Sigma prepared to drive process excellence throughout your organization.
-CQAS Black Belts are leaders, change agents, strategic thinkers, trusted coaches, expert resources, and vigilant project managers who lead complex high value projects.
-CQAS Black Belts are expected to:
+CQAS Black Belts are leaders, change agents, strategic thinkers, trusted coaches, expert resources, and vigilant project managers who lead complex high value projects that improve customer satisfaction and productivity.

 CQAS’s Black Belt program is unique:

 Our blended online instructor-led delivery model is designed to provide you with flexibility to meet your other commitments while keeping you actively engaged with our expert instructors and other participants.
 Learning materials include pre-recorded lectures, articles and videos, exercises, and quizzes that you complete each week; online “discussion boards”; three “live” project review sessions scheduled in advance to offer direct feedback on all projects; and conference calls or web-conferences as needed.